 (2) comply with §303.302(b) and (c) of this chapter; and

-(3) make reasonable efforts to arrange for available community services and supports in the least restrictive setting to avoid nursing facility admission, if the individual seeking admission to a nursing facility, or the individual's LAR on the individual's behalf, wants to remain in the community.
+(3) make reasonable efforts to arrange for available community services and supports in the least restrictive setting to avoid NF admission, if the individual seeking admission to a NF , or the individual's LAR on the individual's behalf, wants to remain in the community.

 §303.202.
 Expedited Admission Process.

-If the LTC online portal generates a notice to the LIDDA, LMHA, or LBHA that an individual being admitted to a nursing facility through the expedited admission process is suspected of having MI, ID, or DD, the LIDDA, LMHA, or LBHA, as applicable, must:
+If the LTC online portal generates a notice to the LIDDA, LMHA, or LBHA that an individual suspected of having MI, ID, or DD is being admitted to a NF through the expedited admission process , the LIDDA, LMHA, or LBHA, as applicable, must:

 (1) complete a PE or resident review in accordance with §303.302(a)(2) of this chapter (relating to LIDDA, LMHA, and LBHA Responsibilities Related to the PASRR Process); and